 How to apply for the programme

-You are welcome to apply for this specialisation track starting from 16 September.
+You are welcome to apply for this master track starting from 6 September 2021.
 On this page, we carefully explain the whole procedure.
 Before submitting your application, please make sure that you have already consulted the dates below.
 We recommend applying as early as possible, especially if you need to apply for a scholarship and/or a visa.